 For Those Considering Buying a House in Littleton

 Nestled near the foothills of Colorado’s Front Range, Littleton appeals to residents through its combination of beautiful natural landscape and award-winning cultural amenities for the perfect blend of mountain and city lifestyle.
-See Houses Currently For Sale in Littleton!
+Looking to buy a home in Littleton or sell a home in Littleton- See Houses Currently For Sale in Littleton!

 Suburb Stats for Littleton, Colorado

-Littleton has been quietly growing in recent years resulting in a steady increase of population, commerce and development.
+Many Littleton Realtors have observed that the city has been quietly growing in recent years resulting in a steady increase of population, commerce and development.
 Unique in that the city is divided among Douglas, Arapahoe and Jefferson counties, Littleton is served by three public school districts, and its mailing addresses extend from its quaint old-town district to the remote Roxborough State Park, about 15 miles south of downtown.

 Population of Littleton